randolf-scholz/autokey_julia_unicode/README.md

 ## Known Issues

+- So far was only tested with Ubuntu 20.04 LTS and Autokey 0.95.10
 - Seems to behave weird with **Gnome Terminal**, no idea what's going on.
 - Can show strange behaviour with **VSCode**.
   - Seems to be fixable by deleting all `[shift]+[insert]` hotkeys combinations. (`File > Preferences > Keyboard Shortcuts`)